-The neighborhood where you’ll live is one of the most important criteria when browsing apartments in Indianapolis.
-Fortunately, when it comes to hip residential neighborhoods with loads of opportunities and entertainment, Indy has a few charming aces up its sleeve.
+The neighborhood where you’ll live as a renter is one of the most important criteria when browsing apartments in Indy.
+Fortunately, when it comes to the best neighborhoods in Indianapolis — we’re talking loads of opportunities and entertainment — the city has a few very charming aces up its sleeve.
 From the surprisingly picturesque downtown to serene options up north, these Midwestern neighborhoods will show you that moving to Indianapolis might be the best decision you’ll ever make.
 And, to help you choose a place to live, we’ve made a list of Indy’s top neighborhoods.

 Often referred to as the Mile Square, downtown Indy is chock full of cocktail bars, art exhibits, restaurants, marathons, local festivals and more events than one can count.
 The same goes for its cool residential options.
 In particular, the area benefits from revitalization projects directly aimed at its well-being, beautification and growth.
-So, it’s no wonder that this is one of the most coveted areas in the city.
-As such, rents here are above Indy’s overall average and usually go for $1,404 per month on average.
+So, it’s no wonder that this is one of the most coveted areas by renters in the city.

 If you’re looking for a diverse and tight-knit community, consider Castleton for your next home.
 This walkable neighborhood to the north is one of Indy’s best-kept, family-oriented secrets.
-For instance, the average rent here is just $862.
 This alone makes it one of Indy’s most sought-after neighborhoods for renters.
 And, while average commute times range from 15 to 30 minutes, this walkable neighborhood’s infrastructure also allows you to cycle freely.
 Castleton is also home to the largest mall in the state of Indiana: Castleton Square.

-If you’re looking to raise a family, a quiet, residential neighborhood like Brockton is what you need.
+If you’re looking to raise a family as a renter in one of the best neighborhoods in Indianapolis, a quiet, residential area like Brockton is what you need.
 And, most likely, the best part of living in this welcoming community is how close and involved everybody is.
 Brockton features studios, apartments and townhomes available for rent, which are aimed at solo renters and families alike.
-Similar to its close northern sister Broad Ripple, the average rent price in Brockton is $1,006.

-At $848 a month, Willow Lakes is the most affordable on our list of Indy neighborhoods.
-With anything from studios to three-bedroom apartments, embracing the cozy residential lifestyle in this southeast pocket of the metro comes easy.
-Plus, with plenty of dining options and easy access to other parts in the city, Willow Lakes is definitely a spot to scout if you’re looking for your next home.
+Good news for renters, Willow Lakes is the most affordable on our list of Indy neighborhoods.
+With anything from studios to three-bedroom apartments, embracing the cozy rental lifestyle in this southeast pocket of the metro comes easy.
+Plus, with plenty of dining options and easy access to other parts in the city, Willow Lakes is definitely a spot to scout if you’re looking for your next home as a renter.

-Located in Marion County northwest of Indianapolis, Crooked Creek is one of Indy’s most inclusive and welcoming neighborhoods.
+Located in Marion County northwest of the city, Crooked Creek is one of the most inclusive and welcoming places for renters among the best neighborhoods in Indianapolis.
 In need of some fun outdoor activities for the entire family?
 Enjoy the parks and bike trails in the area, on top of other special amenities, like horseback riding or good-old-fashioned creek stomping in Juan Solomon Park.
-The $875 monthly average and quick commute times to other parts of the city truly make this area worth checking out.
+Moreover, the quick commute times to other parts of the city truly make this area worth checking out.

-Have you ever dreamed of living by the lake and enjoying the peace and quiet of a close community?
+Have you ever dreamed of living by the lake and enjoying the peace and quiet of a close community as a renter?
 If so, you’re in luck.
 Just miles from downtown and a stone’s throw from Castleton lies the cozy and affordable Bayview.
-One of Indy’s thriving northern suburbs, the neighborhood’s average rent is $986.
 While scouting the area, make use of the bike trails to get the real feel of the place.
 You won’t regret it.

-One of the most walkable residential areas in Indianapolis, North Willow is the place to be if you’re looking for a family-friendly neighborhood.
-Moreover, with an average rent of $873, the area is reasonably priced even for those looking to rent by themselves before settling down.
+One of the most walkable residential areas in Indianapolis, North Willow is the place to be if you’re a renter looking for a family-friendly neighborhood.
+Moreover, the area is reasonably priced even for those looking to rent by themselves before settling down.
 Within minutes of Castleton and Keystone at the Crossing, North Willow also offers easy access to some of the city’s best entertainment options and dinner spots.

 Indy’s north-side suburbs are known for having some of the best food, nightlife and local businesses in the city.
-One of the fastest-growing and economically thriving areas, it boasts historic buildings on top of being one of the most diverse and multi-ethnic residential pockets of the city.
-Granted, the dining scene can make or break your neighborhood experience.
+One of the fastest-growing and economically thriving areas among the best neighborhoods in Indianapolis, it boasts historic buildings on top of being one of the most diverse and multi-ethnic residential pockets of the city.
+Granted, the dining scene can make or break your neighborhood experience as a renter.
 Luckily, North Indy doesn’t disappoint and offers everything from cool eateries to more upscale options.
-Apartments in North Indy go for about $933 a month.